 You can see some of my sketches and initial ideas above.
 Concert and gig lighting is a major part of his work so I played around with the idea of incorporating music into the logo (treble clef).
 I tried including light beams, angular shapes, prisms etc.

 As I sketched, I realised that Conor’s initials C.B. placed together resembled a smiley face.
 I went with it feeling that it differentiated him from other people in his field.
 People are hiring him, not a “company” per se, so I felt that a little bit of personality could, and should, shine through.

 Cyan was chosen for the mark because it’s his favourite colour but I also wanted the mark to be a bright, vibrant colour that links with lighting design.

 I also created a business card that he can hand to potential clients when he’s out and about.
-The photo is one I took of Nathan Carter, a gig that Conor designed at lit at the Marquee in Cork.
+The photo is one I took of Nathan Carter, a gig that Conor designed & operated at the Marquee in Cork.